Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that the Place on Hold functionality allows personnel to place their assigned places on hold, preventing new visit scheduling while allowing existing in-progress visits to continue.

+**Preconditions:**
+- Personnel user is authenticated
+- Personnel is assigned to at least one place
+- Assignment tab is accessible
+- Place on Hold functionality is implemented
+- At least one in-progress visit exists for the place (optional)
+- Audit logging system is configured

 **Actions:**
 - Step 1: Sign in as a personnel user
 - Step 2: Navigate to Dashboard and Assignment tab